-Aberdeen's buildings (many of them made from locally quarried granite) are one of its main attractions, with the popular Granite Trail dedicated to discovering the city's many architectural sights.
+Aberdeen's buildings (many of them made from the local granite that gives the city its nickname) are one of its main attractions, with the popular Granite Trail dedicated to discovering the city's many architectural sights.
 In any event, a wander around Old Aberdeen is high on our list of recommendations.
 The city has not one but three cathedrals - St Andrew's, St Mary's and St Machar's - each with its own unique style and heritage.
 The striking neo-gothic Marischal College is one of the city's most photographed spots.

 The excellent collection of museums in the city has something to suit all tastes, including the Aberdeen Maritime Museum, the University of Aberdeen Zoology Museum, the Aberdeen Science Centre and the Tolbooth Museum.